adamaero/Arduino-OWI/README.md

 # Quick & Dirty
-Under "Dependences" below, download "Arduino-GPIO" (and when extracting take the folder out of the folder of the same name).
+Under "Dependences" below, download "Arduino-GPIO" (and when extracting take the master folders out of their same name folders).

 # Arduino-OWI
 The OWI library has been developed to support the implementation of